-I am pleased in 2020 to once again pledge the support of GardaWorld Security Services Middle East & Africa (formally International Protective Services and including Aegis Defence Services Limited and KK Security Group) in the participation of the United Nations Global Compact, and to provide our action plan to continue to deliver our commitment to advancing internationally recognised Human Rights, Labour, Environmental, Anti-Bribery and Corruption principles.
+I am pleased in 2021 to once again pledge the support of GardaWorld Security Services Middle East & Africa (and its Business Units (Aegis Defence Services and KK Security) collectively referred to as "GardaWorld") as we participate in the United Nations Global Compact, and to provide our Action Plan to continue to deliver our commitment to advancing internationally recognised Human Rights, Labour, Environmental, Anti-Bribery and Corruption principles.
 Our commitment to these principles is a fundamental element of our long-standing work to establish, champion and develop high standards across the private security industry; leading by example.
 The commitments discussed in this document are embedded in our business; we use them as a guide to set the objectives and performance expectations in our Compliance and Operational Excellence Framework.

-As a growing business, GardaWorld Security Services Middle East & Africa continues to identify best practice relevant to our industry in order to ensure that we keep building on our leading role to promote, create and implement a regulatory framework for the global security sector that has Human Rights, our people and the environment at its heart.
+As a growing business, GardaWorld Security Services Middle East & Africa continues to identify best practice relevant to our industry, in order to ensure that we keep building on our leading role to promote, create and implement a regulatory framework for the global security sector that has Human Rights, our people and the environment at its heart.